librenms/librenms/doc/Extensions/Applications.md

 chmod +x /etc/snmp/zfs
 ```

 3: Add the following to snmpd.conf and restart snmpd.
+If `-s`, passed
+as a arg, status is returned for display.
 ```
-extend zfs /etc/snmp/zfs
+extend zfs /etc/snmp/zfs -b
 ```